iamclint/Zeal/README.md

 of potential raid members, it is recommended to not use the persistent Show Raid checkbox in the options tab and instead use the key bind to situationally toggle it on and off.

+* Zeal options combobox to select group members mode (off, marker, numbers, names)
-* Zeal options checkbox to enable / disable (one each for group and raid)
+* Zeal checkbox to enable raid member visibility
+* Zeal slider to adjust name length
 * Key bind: "Toggle Map Show Raid" - Toggles visibility of raid members
 * Key bind: "Flash Map Member Names" - Displays names of group and raid members while held (if visible)
 * Command examples: